-Reports (Road casualties Oxfordshire County Council), and there will be communications shared when the Vision Zero pages are going live.
-9. That the Council should publish the numbers of road deaths of children and teenagers, and also by sex, clearly linked to Vision Zero.
-Partially Accept Road safety incident data on the number of road deaths of children, and also by sex is already published in OCC's road casualty reports (Road casualties Oxfordshire County Council).
+Meeting date ltem Action/recommendation Responsible person Timescale Last reviewed Update/response County Council), and there will be communications shared when the Vision Zero pages are going live.
+9) That the Council should publish the numbers of road deaths of children and teenagers, and also by sex, clearly linked to Vision Zero.
+Paul Fermer; Sean Rooney; Caroline Coyne 25/09/2024 Road safety incident data on the number of road deaths of children, and also by sex is already published in OCC's road casualty reports (Road casualties Oxfordshire County Council).
 'Child' casualties include those injured who are aged between 0 and 15, whilst 'adult' casualties include those who are aged 16 and above.
 STATS19 data does not however provide a 'teenage' data field.
-Feedback on the layout and contents of the previous Road Safety causality reports has been received, and the 2022 and 2023 road casualty reports are being redesigned to provide a more Vision Zero approach to road safety data analysis.
+Feedback on the layout and contents of the previous Road Safety causality reports has been received, and the 2022 and 2023 road casualty reports are being re-designed to provide a more Vision Zero approach to road safety data analysis.
 The new reports will provide greater theme analysis and more information on the causes of road safety incidents across Oxfordshire.
 In addition, it is also important to note, that sometimes TVP STAT19 data is received, where no age is assigned in the police report.
 Although this is a not a common occurrence, it does happen.
-10. That the Council should add SUVs and motorcycle categories to its safer vehicles section.
-It should also delineate the number and proportion of Partially accept Currently, the category of the vehicle type recorded involved in a road safety incident is set by the national STATS19 road safety incident data set.
-The police are only able to use The STATS19 road safety vehicle type data in recording and sharing information about a road safety incident.
-The STATS19 road safety vehicle type data set is as follows (taken from National STAT19 form):